No booking fees on the app

 Birmingham to Nottingham train travel guide

-Taking the train from Birmingham to Nottingham is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Birmingham, you can arrive at Nottingham in just 1h 9m, making it a quick and convenient option for travelling between these two places.
+The train journey from Birmingham to Nottingham combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Birmingham, you can get to Nottingham in just 1h 9m, making it an ideal and convenient choice for travelling between them.

 Planning and booking